 Access the TOK lesson resources

 Hit the buttons below to take you to our real-world resources.
-Combine these resources with our real-world resources, real-world resources, TOK-world resources, and integration resources to offer the full TOK experience.
+Combine these resources with our real-world resources, TOK-world resources, and integration resources to offer the full TOK experience.

 At the heart of what we do is the encouragement of students to become authentic critical thinkers (ACT).
 This means providing learners with the tools to identify and challenge – rather than confirm – their biases and assumptions about the world.